open-telemetry/opentelemetry-specification/specification/glossary.md

 An ABI (application binary interface) is an interface which defines interactions between software components at the machine code level, for example between an application executable and a compiled binary of a shared object library.
 ABI compatibility means that a new compiled version of a library may be correctly linked to a target executable without the need for that executable to be recompiled.

-ABI compatibility is important for most languages which produce compiled binary executables.
-For interpreted languages which do not produce binary executables, ABI compatibility is a non-existent requirement.
+ABI compatibility is important for some languages, especially those which provide a form of machine code.
+For other languages, ABI compatibility may not be a relevant requirement.

 <a name="in-band"></a>
 <a name="out-of-band"></a>